meinkea/Python-with-Mac/README.md

 note: _This is not the preffered method..._

 # Learning Python
-From here, watch this Python Programming tutorial series on youtube from thenewboston.
+From here, watch this Python Programming tutorial series on youtube from thenewboston,

   youtube: https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_